FachrulCH/berapi/README.md

 # 🔥 berAPI 🔥
-An API client for simplifying API testing with Python + PyTest
+berapi is a lightweight API client that simplifies API testing using Python and Pytest It supports chained assertions, curl logging, and quick response validation for fast and efficient API testing

 [Project Link](https://pypi.org/project/berapi/)